haseemisaac/simpleapp/README.md

 }
 export default config;
 ```
+## Structure

+firebase.js has the firebase initialisation code
+store.js contains the redux stuff

+Work your way from index.js in src folder onto the App.js and you will be fine....

 ## Making Classes
 Oh yeah for those that wanted to know how to make classes: